FairCoinOfficial/explorer/.github/CONTRIBUTING.md

 - Run `pnpm lint` to lint your code with eslint and run pritter to follow our coding guidelines
 - Run `pnpm test:unit` to run unit test
-- Run `pnpm build` to build the Stacks Explorer for production
+- Run `pnpm build` to build the FairCoin Explorer for production

 Now you are ready!
 When you send the PR make sure to sign the Contributor License Agreement and that all the checks are green.